NanneD/ELASPY/doc/user_guide/shapefilestoinput.rst

 Data sources
 ++++++++++++

 Two different data sets were used, both from the CBS.
 This is a Dutch organization that provides data sets on many subjects.
-A data set with `region data <https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/cbs-gebiedsindelingen>`_ and with `postal code data <https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/gegevens-per-postcode>`_ were used.
+Data sets with `region data <https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/cbs-gebiedsindelingen>`_ and with `postal code data <https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/gegevens-per-postcode>`_ were used.

 Loading the data
 ++++++++++++++++